carbon-language/carbon-lang/docs/design/README.md

 ### Checked and template parameters

-The `:!` marks it as a compile-time binding, and so `T` is a compile-time parameter.
+The `:!` marks it as a compile-time binding pattern, and so `T` is a compile-time parameter.
 Compile-time parameters may either be _checked_ or _template_, and default to checked.

 "Checked" here means that the body of `Min` is type checked when the function is defined, independent of the specific values `T` is instantiated with, and name